kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/transformations/decode_and_modify_base64_headers/_index.md

 ---
 title: Decode and modify base64 request headers
 weight: 10
-description: Decode and modify base64 encoded request headers before forwarding them upstream.
+description: Decode and modify base64 encoded request headers before forwarding the requests upstream.
 ---

-What if you need to decode and modify incoming headers before sending them to an upstream?
+You can decode and modify incoming headers before sending the request to an upstream by using Gloo [transformations]({{% versioned_link_path fromRoot="/latest/guides/traffic_management/request_processing/transformations/" %}}).

-### Setup
+## Setup
 {{< readfile file="/static/content/setup_postman_echo.md" markdown="true">}}

-Let's also create a simple Virtual Service that matches any path and routes all traffic to our Upstream:
+Next, create a simple Virtual Service that matches any path and routes all traffic to the Upstream.

 {{< tabs >}}
 {{< tab name="kubectl" codelang="yaml">}}